yiming95/AutomaticFactVerification/README.md

 ### Sentence Retrieval

-Basic method: Used TF-IDF, BOW, TF-IDF with threshold, TF-IDF with SVD to compute cosine Advance method: Used TF-IDF to genreate training data for BERT, then use BERT fine tune to retrievel sentence
+Basic method: Used TF-IDF, BOW, TF-IDF with threshold, TF-IDF with SVD to compute cosine

+Advanced method: Used TF-IDF to genreate training data for BERT, then use BERT fine tune to retrievel sentence

 ## Code and files: